 Before choosing a tool, it's essential to understand the specific needs of your Machine Learning project.
 This means identifying the type of data you're working with, whether images, text, video, audio or 3D data, as each type of data may require specialized tools.

-In addition, it is necessary to determine the types of annotation required, such as classification,Β Β object detection, object tracking, semantic segmentation, semantic annotation, or text annotation such as NER (Named Entity Recognition).
-The volume of data to be annotated must also be assessed, as this may influence the choice of tool in terms of scalability and automation.
+In addition, it is crucial to determine the types of annotation required, such as classification, πŸ”— object detection, segmentation, or textual annotations such as named entity recognition (NER).
+The volume of data to be annotated must also be assessed, as it can influence the choice of tool in terms of scalability and automation.

 Features and capacities